Mullet Creek Catchment

 Channel lining works are also being proposed on the northern side of the roundabout to reduce channel blockages and assist with maintenance.
 This work is expected to begin in the financial year of 2023/2024.

 Karrara Bridge at Fowlers Road opened to motorists, pedestrians and cyclists on 28 April 2020.
 It provides new flood-reliable access between Dapto and West Dapto and eases congestion through Dapto Town Centre by reducing traffic on Bong Bong Road.

 You can read more about past works on our project page.

 We have bought many high flood risk properties in this catchment since the early 1990s.
 Most of these properties have been in Burringbar Street.

 You can help our research and planning for floods in this catchment by sharing your past experiences.

-If you have photos or other information about flooding on your property, please email us or post information to the mailing address in the footer of this page.
+If you have photos or other information about flooding on your property, please contact us.

 - Floods and Stormwater

 - Trees and Plants